andref2015/Page-Scout/README.md

 ════════ ⋆★⋆ ════════

-In the event of any issues, try these steps to troubleshoot:
+In the event of any issues, try these steps:
-1. Make sure you have correctly added your API key to the "Code.gs" file
+1. Make sure you have correctly added your API key to the "background.js" file
 2. Verify that you have added a payment method for OpenAI by going to https://beta.openai.com/account/billing/payment-methods.

 ════════ ⋆★⋆ ════════